jmfernandes/robin_stocks/README.rst

 ===================================

-For a complete list of all Robinhood API functions and what the different parameters mean, go to `robin-stocks.com <http://www.robin-stocks.com/en/latest/robinhood.html>`_.
+For a complete list of all Robinhood API functions and what the different parameters mean, go to `robin-stocks.com Robinhood Page <http://www.robin-stocks.com/en/latest/robinhood.html>`_.
 If you would like to see some example code and instructions on how to set up two-factor authorization for Robinhood, go to the `Robinhood Documentation`_.

+For a complete list of all Gemini API functions and what the different parameters mean, go to `robin-stocks.com Gemeni Page <http://www.robin-stocks.com/en/latest/gemini.html>`_.
 For detailed instructions on how to generate API keys for Gemini and how to use both the private and public API, go to the `Gemini Documentation`_.

 .. _Robinhood Documentation: Robinhood.rst
 .. _Gemini Documentation: gemini.rst